-In addition to these goals, a number of shared values and principles were identified as part of Phase 1 of the project and revised/finalized through subsequent phases of the project.
-These can be found in Section 4.2 of this document.
+In addition to these goals, a number of shared values and principles were identified in Phase 1 of the Master Plan and then refined, with public input, through subsequent phases of the project.
+These principles can be found in Section 4.2 of this document.

-The purpose of this plan is to define the characteristics of future development that are supportable and appropriate for Crownsville Hospital Memorial Park, to guide change towards a predictable and agreed upon outcome.
-This plan addresses land use; building programming, multi-modal connectivity; open space; art and sculpture, traffic, and numerous other considerations and, creates a framework for the future built environment.
+The purpose of this Plan is to define the characteristics of future development that are supportable and appropriate for Crownsville Hospital Memorial Park, to guide change towards a predictable and agreed upon outcome.
+This Plan addresses land use, building programming, multi-modal connectivity, open space, art and sculpture, traffic, and numerous other considerations, to create a framework for the future built environment.